tahabasri/Salesforce-DeFacto/ExperienceCloud/LWR-SupportRTL/README.md

 > Guidelines for custom component development

-Following same approach, you'll now need to add classes related to that special class `arabicSupport` , so a custom component will have a class
+Following same approach, you'll now need to add classes related to that special class `rtlEnabled` , so a custom component will have a class

 ```
-.someClassName .arabicSupport {
+.rtlEnabled .rtlSupport {
     direction: rtl;
+    justify-items: right; /* additional adjustments*/
 }
 ```

-this styling will be triggered only if `arabicSupport` is bound to the main container, which is controlled by the code above
+This styling will be triggered only if `rtlEnabled` is bound to the main container, which is controlled by the JS code above.

-other caveats
+Caveats:
-- obviously, the whole content should be translated in order to show full Arabic content, that's why my screenshots aren't showing full Arabic text, Translation Workbench will be your new friend
+- obviously, the whole content should be translated in order to show full RTL language, Translation Workbench will be your new friend
-- using this approach, you may need to tweak some styling for Arabic content, you'll use special styling via CSS classes also, the main container is helping you with 90% of the work, but 10% may need to be manually done on the components level
+- using this approach, you may need to tweak some styling for RTL content, you'll use special styling via CSS classes also, the main container is helping you with 90% of the work, but 10% may need to be manually done on the components level

 ## Additional Resources